wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 ### Cortana now Cognitive Services

-"Cortana" was the brand-name of Microsoft's AI.
-Cortana is the name of the fictional artificially intelligent character in the Halo video game series.
-Cortana was going to be Microsoft's answer to Siri and Alexa, an AI-powered personal assistant capable of responding to voice commands, armed with a collection of third-party skills.

 But <a target="_blank" href="https://www.theverge.com/2019/7/25/20727129/microsoft-cortana-features-strategy-report">in 2019</a> Cortana decoupled from Windows 10 search.

 <a target="_blank" href="https://www.youtube.com/watch?v=eJOv-TfhhzQ">VIDEO</a>: <a target="_blank" href="https://services.azureml.net/">Azure Machine Learning Studio (classic) Web Services</a>